 The Food Marketing Workgroup

-Through the Workgroup, experts and leaders in nutrition, public health, advertising and marketing, consumer protection, public policy, child development, government, and civil society share important research to inform policies and programs at the local, state, and national levels that promote healthful diets for children and adolescents and address obesity.
-Food Marketing Workgroup members are advocating for companies to stop advertising junk food to kids.
-Within the FMW, BMSG’s current focus is on eliminating junk food marketing to kids of color and supporting the group’s target marketing subcommittee.
+Through the Workgroup, experts and leaders in nutrition, public health, advertising and marketing, consumer protection, public policy, child development, government, and civil society shared important research to inform policies and programs at the local, state, and national levels that promote healthful diets for children and adolescents and address obesity.
+Food Marketing Workgroup members advocated for companies to stop advertising junk food to kids.
+Within the FMW, BMSG focused on eliminating junk food marketing to kids of color and supporting the group’s target marketing subcommittee.

 Food Marketing Workgroup website